nzimas/floodzone/README.md

 **Version 20250211**

-- Added random seek frequehcy min and max parameters, so that the playhead's position changes randomly within a defined interval
+- Added random seek frequency min and max parameters per slot, so that the playhead’s position changes randomly within a defined interval
-- Added pitch rnage min and max, so that new notes are fenerated within a defined interval and locked to the chosen scale
+- Added pitch range min and max, so that new notes are generated within a defined interval and locked to the chosen scale
+- Changed scale-lock calculations based on the currently active slot, not the default key; this allows for the creation of triads that have greater harmonic consistent